Kidney Ultrasound

 Why Do I Need a Kidney Ultrasound?
 What Does It Show or Detect?

-An ultrasound offers a detailed picture of the kidneys’ size, shape, and disposition within the body.
+A kidney ultrasound scan offers a detailed picture of the kidneys’ size, shape, and disposition within the body.
 Your physician might order a kidney ultrasound if he or she thinks you’re suffering from:

 • Nephrolithiasis (kidney stones)